UNHCR and its partner organizations provide refugees and asylum-seekers in North Macedonia with the following services:

 Government Agencies

-Ministry of Labour and Social Policy / Centre for Social Work
+Ministry of Social Policy, Demography, and Youth / Centre for Social Work

-The Ministry of Labour and Social Policy is the responsible authority for the welfare of the citizens of North Macedonia, including all UNHCR’s persons of concern: persons granted international protection (refugees and persons granted subsidiary protection), asylum-seekers (including persons considering applying), and stateless persons.
+The Ministry of Social Policy, Demography, and Youth is the responsible authority for the welfare of the citizens of North Macedonia, including all UNHCR’s persons of concern: persons granted international protection (refugees and persons granted subsidiary protection), asylum-seekers (including persons considering applying), and stateless persons.
 The Ministry operates through several sectors whose mandate includes the accommodation and integration of asylum-seekers.

 Sector for Asylum, Migration and Humanitarian Aid